 Several years ago I sat in a coffee shop after spending a night in a quiet hotel room contemplating suicide.
 I literally spent the entire night wracked with sobs.
 Every inch of my body was burning with pain inside and out, and I had never been hit.

 I was bleeding out, emotionally.
-I wanted to go Home to be with Christ.
+I wanted to die.
 To be done.
 I didn’t think I could survive another day of insanity.

 I felt stuck in a perpetual torturous existence with no end in sight.
 The only thing that anchored me to this earth was the baby inside my belly, whose birthday was just a few days away.